savageyusuff/MobilePose-Pi/README.md

 ## Training
 You can train three models (shufflenet/mobilenet/resnet) at your **PC**.
-For instllation, please follow instructions written in there.

 You need to download MPII training [Images(12.9GB)](https://datasets.d2.mpi-inf.mpg.de/andriluka14cvpr/mpii_human_pose_v1.tar.gz).
 This is from [here](http://human-pose.mpi-inf.mpg.de/#download).
 After extraction, please set ROOT_DIR at dataloader.py (line.197).